Core of Knowledge

 All those satisfactorily completing the course will receive a certificate which satisfies the requirement with the Board of Executives for Long Term Services and Supports (BELTSS).

-All classes will be held on a virtual platform, Monday through Thursday, for three weeks from approximately 9:00 a.m. to 5:00 p.m. each day.
-A final course schedule and further details, including virtual platform access links, will be sent out a few weeks before the class begins.
+Classes will be held Monday through Thursday for three weeks from approximately 9:00 a.m. to 5:00 p.m. each day.
+A final course schedule and further details will be sent out a few weeks before the class begins.